Skip to main content

 Here's a breakdown of the code:

-2. The StandardScaler object is created to standardize the features before applying PCA.
-Scaling is important because PCA is sensitive to the scale of the features.
-By standardizing the features, each feature will have a mean of 0 and a standard deviation of 1.
+• We create a `StandardScaler` object to standardize the features before applying PCA.
+Standardization matters because PCA is sensitive to feature scale.
+After scaling, each feature has a mean of 0 and a standard deviation of 1.

-features).
-This step performs the dimensionality reduction and transforms the dataset into a lower-dimensional space.
-The transformed components are stored in the reduced_features variable.
+• We then apply the `fit_transform()` method of the PCA object to the scaled features (`features`).
+This step performs dimensionality reduction and transforms the dataset into a lower-dimensional space.
+We store the result in the reduced_features variable.

 By reducing the dimensionality to two components, PCA helps to visualize and understand the underlying structure of the data in a lower-dimensional space.